vchavali/svadhyayam.github.io/tcm-1.1.1.annotation.md

 This is mainly an answer to the first objection from the previous passage.
 The answer to the second objection is clubbed together with the responses to the objections in the next two passages.

 Here, Gaṅgēśa tries to give an account of what exactly it means for an observation to present a fact, rather than just objects.
-The explanation is fairly technical, and involves things like "indexing" and "differentiation"—theoretical concepts within Navyanyāya logic.
+The explanation is fairly technical, and involves references to "determination" [nirūpaṇam] and "delimitation" [avacchedanam]—theoretical concepts within Navyanyāya logic.

-A detailed description of these ideas is beyond the scope of these notes.
-But the idea is that properties like "having mode P" and "having referant T" are not just binary relations between a mental state and an object.
+A detailed description of these concepts is beyond the scope of these notes.
+But the basic idea is that properties like "having mode P" and "having referant T" are not just binary relations between a mental state and an object.
 Instead, their form is more like "having mode P of T" or "having referant T as P"—explicitly linking P and T together.

 Gaṅgēśa gives a concrete example at the end, to tie things together and make the technical jargon more intuitive.